 - Local control is effective at minimizing invasive lionfish impacts at local scales and should be encouraged where possible.

 Though no confirmed cases of ciguatera poisoning from eating lionfish have occurred, fears persist.
-A Caribbean-wide assessment of lionfish ciguatera levels is nearly complete and a report will be publicly available in the coming months.
 If lionfish are proven to be safe, and if cost-effective harvest and distribution mechanisms are developed, small-scale fishermen may be able to capitalize while simultaneously helping to control the invasion.

 Cooperation and communication among local, state, federal, and international partners is crucial for proper management of lionfish and other widespread invasive species.
-Accordingly, a National Invasive Lionfish Prevention and Management Plan was developed by members of the Aquatic Nuisance Species Task Force—an intergovernmental organization co-chaired by NOAA.
-The plan will be publicly available in spring 2015 pending final review and approval.
-NOAA’s National Marine Sanctuaries Program is working to finalize their own lionfish plan that will guide the management of this invasive species in the affected sanctuaries in the Gulf and southeastern United States.
+The Aquatic Nuisance Species Task Force developed a National Invasive Lionfish Prevention and Management Plan (pdf, 69 pages).
+NOAA’s National Marine Sanctuaries Program developed a lionfish plan that will guide the management of this invasive species in the affected sanctuaries in the Gulf and southeastern United States.
 Together, these plans will guide the management of invasive lionfish and ensure that all are working toward common objectives.